fitabigail/Madame-Musette/README.md

 - As Unregistered User, I want to be able to register so that I can create my account and access to the registered user features
 - As a Unregistered User I want to see the detail information of the products
 - As User I want to contact the staff if I require help or clarification of a process
+- As Use I want to check designers profiles
 <br>

 ### Registered User